Utilizing Python's functools for Efficient Caching and Memoization Strategies

 Imagine you have a data-cleaning script that reads many CSV files repeatedly during development or in a pipeline.
 Reading and cleaning can be expensive.
 We can cache cleaned DataFrames based on file path and last modification time.

-This example uses pandas
+This example uses pandas and lru_cache.

 import os